Jever: History

 Jever was granted rights as a town in 1347.
-Around the turn of the 15th century the town continued to be a prosperous trading center, this attracted not only merchants but also pirates.
+Around the turn of the 15th century the town continued to be a prosperous trading center; this attracted not only merchants but also pirates.
 The most famous of the pirates was a band who were known as the "Likedeeler", and included Klaus Störtebeker and Goedeke Michels.

 The last Baron of the Jeverland was Edo Wiemken who, in 1505, completed the reconstruction of the castle and is buried in the city church.
 After Edo's death Jever came under the control of Graf Edward I. However Maria of Jever, the daughter of Edo restored the city's independence, and in 1536 whilst under her rule Jever received its city rights which has led to the city's unofficial title as "Marienstadt".

 Maria died in 1575 but her death was kept secret for fear of a return of the East Frisians.
 Instead, Jever became one of Oldenburg's territories by last will of Maria.
 In 1667 Jever was through distaff passed under control of the Anhalt-Zerbst.
-After Prince Frederick August, who had supported the English in the American Revolutionary War for financial reasons, died in 1793, the male-line of Anhalt-Zerbst perished and its territories were split.
+After Prince Frederick August, who had supported the British in the American Revolutionary War for financial reasons, died in 1793, the male-line of Anhalt-Zerbst perished and its territories were split.
 Jeverland was then inherited by Catherine II of Russia, formerly Princess Sophia of Anhalt-Zerbst and Frederick August's sole surviving sibling.
 It remained Russian until Napoleon's armies occupied it in 1807.
 Between 1808 and 1810 it was part of the Kingdom of Holland, a Napoleonic vassal state.
 When the French were forced to withdraw in 1813, Russia regained possession of Jever and gave it to the new grand dukes of Oldenburg in 1818.

 Jever was connected to the railway network in 1871 by a line from Sande.
 From 1881, a line connected it westwards to Wittmund, Esens and Dornum, and from 1888 there was a line northwards to Carolinensiel.
 The railway station in Jever still has a waiting room for the exclusive use of the Dukes of Oldenburg to this day.

 Because Anhalt-Zerbst had guaranteed security and freedom of business for Jews, Jever became a center of Jewish life in Frisia, reaching its peak in the late 19th century.
 After that many youngsters left for larger cities where they hoped to find better economic opportunities (and since the 1920s also to escape growing anti-semitism).
 This caused the community to shrink to only half of its former size: by 1933, there were only 98 Jews left in Jever.
 The synagogue (inaugurated in 1802) was completely destroyed in the Night of Broken Glass, and at least 63 Jever Jews were killed in the Holocaust.